What is Vaping?

 Anti-Tobacco/ Vaping Grant Outreach

 A joint grant received from the Department of Justice last year has funded a third School Resource Officer who also supports community health by enforcing the City of Livermore’s Tobacco Retail License requirements.
 Sergeant Paul Mayer has begun a newsletter series that contains information about tobacco and vaping.
-Below is the first volume in both English and Spanish.
+Below is the latest volume in both English and Spanish.

 What is Being Vaped?